Fellowship Background & History

 - The 61 current Fellows received undergraduate degrees from 34 different colleges and universities.
 They are receiving support for graduate study at 22 different universities in 27 different fields of study.

 - 354 former Fellows are now alumni of the program.

 Born in Hungary in 1926, Paul Soros studied mechanical engineering in Budapest.
 When a Communist government came to power, he began looking for a chance to escape.
 In 1948, as a member of the Hungarian ski team at the Olympic games in Switzerland, he defected.
 Having made his way to the United States, he took a master's degree in engineering from Polytechnic University in Brooklyn.
 In 1956, he founded Soros Associates, an international engineering firm whose projects included port development, offshore terminal, and bulk handling facilities in 90 countries.
 Mr. Soros holds several patents in material handling and offshore technology and is the author of more than a hundred technical articles.
 He served on the Review Panel of the President's Office of Science and Technology and received the Gantt Medal of the American Society of Mechanical Engineers and the Outstanding Engineering Achievement Award of the National Society of Professional Engineers.
-He is now active in Paul Soros Investments, is a member of the Council on Foreign Relations, and is a board member of several corporations and nonprofit organizations.
+He was active in Paul Soros Investments, a member of the Council on Foreign Relations, and a board member of several corporations and nonprofit organizations.

 Daisy Margaret Soros grew up in Hungary and graduated from Ecole Hotelier in Lausanne, Switzerland.
 She came to the United States on a student visa, enrolling at Columbia University.
 She later attended New York School of Interior Design, studied at New York University School of Social Work, and worked extensively as a counselor to terminally ill patients and their families.